 Consider the following scenario: as a managed service provider (MSP), you plan to provide managed backup and recovery services to a client company.
 Computers in the client company infrastructure will be protected with Veeam backup agents.
-You want to use Veeam Availability Console to deploy and configure Veeam backup agents on client computers, perform ongoing backup and restore tasks, automate reporting and billing operations.
+You want to use Veeam Service Provider Console to deploy and configure Veeam backup agents on client computers, perform ongoing backup and restore tasks, automate reporting and billing operations.

 You plan to charge for each managed computer protected with Veeam backup agent.
 Managed workstations and servers will be charged differently.
 In addition, you will set a flat fee for ongoing backup and restore operations.

 To follow instructions provided for this scenario, you should use an environment with two logical sites:

 - Management site is a location where Veeam Service Provider Console is deployed.

 - Client site is a location where client computers reside.
 On this site, you will need to choose several Microsoft Windows computers (physical or virtual, servers or workstations) where you will install Veeam backup agents.